Air Conditioning Sound FAQs: Which Ones Should You Not Ignore?

 Any loud humming needs to get immediately checked out by a professional.

-Can you hear buzzing as a new air conditioning sounds?
-If it's coming from inside your air conditioner could indicate loose parts or debris inside or outside of your unit.
+Can you hear buzzing as a new air conditioning sound?
+If it's coming from inside your A/C, it could indicate loose parts or debris inside or outside of your unit.
 It may also tell you that your fan blades are out of balance.

 The blades on your fan are metal and can bend and break, especially if you have an outdoor unit.
 If a blade gets loose, it can hit other air conditioner components as it spins.

 Loose fan blades can be hazardous to your entire air conditioner system, and they should get replaced as soon as they get discovered.